xaxxon/xl/include/xl/log/README.md

 *Note*: there is currently no locking on this file, so there may be issues when multiple things try to change it at once.

+### Custom Subjects and Levels

+Here is an example of how to make custom subjects:

+    struct MyCustomSubjects {
+        inline static std::string subject_names[] = {
+            "subject 1", "subject 2"
+        };

+        enum Subjects {
+            Subject1, Subject2,
+            LOG_LAST_SUBJECT
+        };
+    };

+Custom levels are the same as subjects, just change everything from subject to level.

 ### Not supported but would be cool

 * Logging a message with a combination of subjects